nintervik/HoneyLand/docs/readme.md

 * To move around the camera use WASD / ARROW keys.
 * To zoom in/out use the mouse wheel.
-* Use mouse left click to interact with UI
+* Use mouse left click to interact with UI.
+* ESC to pause the game.

 ~~~~~~~~~~~~~~~